 Implementation can be challenging for organizations as there are many requirements and different timelines for each of them.
 It is essential to take the right steps now to plan your cybersecurity program and align it with your business objectives.

-ISO 27001 is a best-practice solution that will ensure you meet the NYDFS cybersecurity requirements.
-This international standard provides an ISMS (information security management system) framework that can be used to meet the Regulation’s requirements, protect and monitor information, and follow a continual improvement approach that allows the organization to keep up with evolving threats.
+ISO 27001 is a best-practice solution that will ensure you meet the NYDFS Cybersecurity Requirements.
+This international standard provides an information security management system (ISMS) framework that can be used to meet the Regulation’s requirements, protect and monitor information, and follow a continual improvement approach that allows your organization to keep up with evolving threats.

 Learn more about ISO 27001 and the NYDFS Cybersecurity Requirements >>

-Free green paper on the NYDFS Cybersecurity Requirements and ISO 27001
+Free green papers on the NYDFS Cybersecurity Requirements and ISO 27001

-If would like more information on the benefits of implementing the international standard ISO 27001 with the NYDFS Regulation, we recommend you download our free green paper, NYDFS Cybersecurity Requirements – Part 1: The Regulation and the ISO 27001 standard and NYDFS Cybersecurity Requirements – Part 2: Mapped alignment with ISO 27001.
+If you would like more information on the benefits of implementing the international standard ISO 27001 to meet the NYDFS Cybersecurity Requirements deadlines, we recommend you download our free green papers: NYDFS Cybersecurity Requirements – Part 1: The Regulation and the ISO 27001 standard and NYDFS Cybersecurity Requirements – Part 2: Mapped alignment with ISO 27001.

-Simply click on the green paper below and we will email you a copy.
+Simply click the green paper link and we will email you copies.